-- 64.9% are owner-occupiers - 15.5% live in social housing
+- 65.2% are owner-occupiers - 15.7% live in social housing

-However, 7.8% of the population moves to or leaves Darlington every year.
+However, 8.4% of the population moves to or leaves Darlington every year.

-Darlington has a higher than average proportion of children and older people, compared to the North East of England
+Darlington has a higher than average proportion of children and older people, compared to the North East of England.

-Income - Darlington residents, on average, are estimated to earn below average for the North East, with a median gross annual earnings calculated to be £26,198.
+Income - Darlington residents, on average, are estimated to earn above average for the North East, with a median gross annual earnings calculated to be £27,690.

-Gross disposable Income (GDHI) per head, which takes into account all forms of incomes not just earnings, in Darlington is estimated to be £15,487 per year, which is slightly below the regional average.
+Gross disposable Income (GDHI) per head, which takes into account all forms of incomes not just earnings, in Darlington is estimated to be £15,953 per year, which is above the regional average.